 The procedure works by delivering an intense wavelength of light to the skin, which removes the outer layers of aged or sun damaged skin.

 With advances in laser technology, it is now possible to significantly improve aged or sun-damaged skin.
-Ablative laser skin resurfacing is one of the most effective cosmetic procedures for improving aging skin available in the clinic of Top Skin Doctor in Islamabad – Prof. Dr. Ikram Ullah Khan.
+Ablative laser skin resurfacing is one of the most effective medical procedures for improving aging skin.
+Fortunately, this treatment is available in the clinic of Top Skin Doctor in Islamabad – Prof. Dr. Ikram Ullah Khan.

 Ablative lasers are used to treat:

 - Sun-damaged skin.

 - Acne or chickenpox scars.

 It is important to note that laser resurfacing cannot remove deep wrinkles or excessive or sagging skin.
 In addition, the effects aren’t permanent because as you age, you continue to develop wrinkles.
 Repeated treatments may be necessary.

 The fully ablative CO2 laser was introduced in 1968.
 With time, it became the original gold standard for improvement in photoaging.
 The CO2 laser emits monochromatic light with a wavelength of 10,600 nm, which is highly absorbed by water and results in ablation of the epidermis and part of the dermis.

 Er:YAG 2,940 nm was the next big thing after CO2 as a fully ablative option.
 It promised fewer side effects and faster healing.
 A shorter wavelength laser, Er:YAG emits light at a wavelength of 2,940 nm, which more closely approximates the peak absorption of water (3,000 nm).

 Er:YAG lasers produce inferior skin tightening than CO2 lasers when the fluence and number of passes used are comparable.